breandan/breandan.github.io/_drafts/2020-06-30-graph-computation.md

 One interesting game mathematicians like to play is taking a square matrix R^2 and raise it to a power.
 There are various tricks for designing the matrix and normalizing the product so it does not explode or vanish.
 This game has many important applications in control theory, dynamical systems and machine learning (RNNs).

 Another interesting game that mathematicians like to play is to take iterated matrix-vector products.
 One way to think about this is MMMV.
 Another way is M(M(M(V))), where M is a function on a vector space.
 These are equivalent.
-As Tae Danae Bradley [vividly portrays](https://www.math3ma.com/blog/matrices-probability-graphs), matrices are not just 2D arrays, matrices are *functions on a vector spaces*.

 It turns out the very same idea is not just valid for R^2, but can be applied to B^2, Z^2 and has many interesting connections to graph theory and automata.